bhauman/lein-figwheel/sidecar/README.md

 ```

 The `"autobuild-example"` component has been added to the system.
 So
-now wecan start and stop the system and the autobuild will start and
+now we can start and stop the system and the newly added autobuild
-stop as well.
+component will start and stop as well.

 Let's stop the system and build another one.